Robert Maxfield: New professional and intellectual pursuits

 From 2009 to 2010, he was Senior Vice President, Products for Echelon Corporation, which designed control networks.
 (Note: When Maxfield joined Echelon as a senior VP in 2009, Ken Oshman was president of Echelon.)
-He then served as a Director at Echelon.
+Maxfield served as Interim President when Oshman became ill.
+When Ron Sege joined Echelon as President in 2010, Maxfield then served as a Director at Echelon.

 Service and philanthropy

 Maxfield Foundation

-In 1985, Maxfield and his wife established the Maxfield Foundation to support scientific research and education.
-The Foundations donations are primarily to support cancer research, especially leukemia; with some grants given to other projects.
+In 1985, Maxfield and his first wife established the Maxfield Foundation to support scientific research and education.
+The Foundation's donations were primarily to support cancer research, especially leukemia; with some grants given to other projects.
+In February 2024, the Foundation filed their "final" tax return for the year 2023, having distributed their final grant in 2023.

 Rice University

 From 1994 to 2012, Maxfield served on the Rice Board of Trustees, heading the finance committee for many years.
 He also served on the advisory board for the School of Engineering.

 Maxfield was an early investor in OpenStax, a project that he invested much of his time supporting — "The OpenStax project is what I've spent the most time on, and feel the most satisfaction from."
-OpenStax, a non-profit of Rice University, that provides low cost, peer-reviewed textbooks and a platform to enhance learning.
+OpenStax, a non-profit of Rice University, provides free, peer-reviewed textbooks to AP and college students and a platform to enhance learning.

 Santa Fe Institute

-Since 1991, Maxfield had been involved with the Santa Fe Institute (SFI), a multi-disciplinary science and technology think tank, as both a researcher and a trustee.
+Since 1991, Maxfield had been involved with the Santa Fe Institute (SFI), a multi-disciplinary science and technology think tank focused on complexity, as both a researcher and a trustee.
 He served on their Board of Trustees, SFI's longest serving trustee, from 1992 until his death.

 Selected publications

-Maxwell has published a number of interdisciplinary papers, including:
+Maxfield has published a number of interdisciplinary papers, including: